digidem/pataka-cli/README.md

 - `data` : path to where data is being stored for this instance
 - `config` : path to where you can persist custom config

+To use this in the cloud, you might like to launch it with a tool like: [pm2](https://www.npmjs.com/package/pm2)

 ## Config